JGardner01/SCC402-UserStudy/README.md

 # MUST CHANGE BACK
 - State of mode, UI and test.

 # To Do
 - Make invisible buttons visible in demo
+- Time between clicks and on which click the error occurred